nathangobinet/drummachine/README.md

-# React, Redux, Sass Boilerplate
+# FCC: Drum Machine
-This boilerplate is for my personal use.
+A drum machine for the Free Code Camp certification.